12min

 We neither.

-Dalai Lama’s Three Commitments in Life
+Dalai Lama’s Three Commitments to Life

 As a human being, the Dalai Lama is committed to the idea of promoting human values.